Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

+Bootstrap sampling is extremely fast so we can set $N$ and $B$ to be very large numbers.
+For instance, in the empirical study of the next section we set $N = 100{,}000$ and $B = 250$ so that 25 million samples are taken from each conditional marginal during the bagging algorithm.
+Alternative methods such as kernel density estimation could also be applied to aggregate the $N \times B$ observations to a distribution.
+However, this is not really necessary when $N \times B$ is so large.

 A simple alternative to bagging is to use only the expected value \eqref{Equation:Expectation} and ignore the covariances \eqref{Equation:Covariance}.
-When the FQ model uses the \textit{first} few components there is considerable uncertainty surrounding the forecast, as discussed above.
+When the FQ models use the first few principal components, there exists considerable variation about the point forecast, which is the unconditional expectation, of the quantiles, because the higher principal components have the greatest variation.
 So instead, this ``alpha'' latent FQ version employs the last $n-m$ principal components in quantile regressions.
-This way, we are simply separating relevant information now captured by the intercepts, from the noise.
-The statistical properties described above remain valid as the common factors remain uncorrelated, but now the intercepts $\hat{\bm{\alpha}}^{(\tau)}_{n-m}$ capture an expected value with little uncertainty: the covariance \eqref{Equation:Covariance} is minimal because $\left(\lambda_{m+1}, \ldots,\lambda_{n}\right)$ are the smallest eigenvectors.
+This way, the intercept captures a point forecast about which there is much less variation.
+The statistical properties described above remain valid as the common factors remain uncorrelated, but now the intercepts $\hat{\bm{\alpha}}^{(\tau)}_{n-m}$ capture an expected value with little variation: the covariance \eqref{Equation:Covariance} is minimal because $\left(\lambda_{m+1}, \ldots,\lambda_{n}\right)$ consists of the smallest eigenvalues.
 This is not a new idea.
 Following \citet{jensen1968}, using the intercept to encompass the remaining variation not explained by factors is now widely applied to the performance evaluation of portfolio managers.